Principles

 CQRS

-it is the idea of applying CQS principle to whole sub-systems, meaning that responsibility for handling commands are totally separated from handling queries. it is a useful pattern for following scenarios: - when there is a need to have more than one representation of data, and different databases for each of them - when business logic is totally irrelevant to views that users need or business logic is too complex to be mixed with other irrelevant responsibilities.
+it is the idea of applying CQS principle to whole sub-systems, meaning that responsibility for handling commands are totally separated from handling queries. it is a useful pattern for following scenarios:

 Note that this is also a local pattern, not an architecture, and almost always is not a replacement for crud systems.